mealie-recipes/mealie/docs/docs/documentation/getting-started/features.md

 ## Meal Planning

 Mealie uses a calendar like view to help you plan your meals.
-It shows you the previous day, and the next 6 days by default.
+It shows you the previous day and the next 6 days by default.
 You can toggle through the calendar by clicking the arrows on the top of the page.
-In editor mode, you can use the random recipe buttons, or manually add an entry.
+In editor mode, you can use the random recipe buttons or manually add an entry.

 !!! tip
     You can also add a "Note" type entry to your meal-plan when you want to include something that might not have a specific recipes.
 This is great for leftovers, or for ordering out.